GMouYes/AI_Proj/Final Project/README.md

             choose from, it picks the move that moves the group of tiles with the lowest value (moving larger tiles is more risky).
             * `monotonic` prioritizes monotonicity.
 Tiles should be increasing across rows and down columns.
             * `smooth` prioritizes smoothness.
-The agent will attempt to keep tiles of the same value adjacent to each, since this can lead to merging opportunities.
+The agent will attempt to keep tiles of the same value adjacent to each other, since this can lead to merging opportunities.
             * `corner_dist` penalizes high-valued tiles far from the bottom-right corner.
 The agent tries to minimize the sum of (*tile_value* x *Manhattan_distance_from_bottom_right*).
             * `expert` is a scored hybrid of `monotonic` and `smooth`, prioritizing both monotonicity